WCIA

 WCIA (channel 3) is a television station licensed to Champaign, Illinois, United States, serving as the CBS affiliate for the Central Illinois region.
 It is owned by Nexstar Media Group alongside Springfield-licensed MyNetworkTV affiliate WCIX (channel 49).
-Both stations share studios on South Neil Street/US 45 in downtown Champaign and also operate a sales office and news bureau on East Edwards Street near the Illinois State Capitol in Springfield.
+Both stations share studios on South Neil Street/US 45 in downtown Champaign and also operate a sales office and news bureau on West Edwards Street near the Illinois State Capitol in Springfield.
 WCIA's transmitter is located west of Seymour, Illinois.

 Since WCIA's over-the-air signal cannot be seen in western parts of the market (including Springfield and Jacksonville), it is simulcast in high definition on WCIX's second digital subchannel (49.2) from a transmitter in Clear Lake Township.
 Nielsen Media Research treats WCIA and WCIX-DT2 as one station in local ratings books, using the identifier name WCIA+.

 History

 WCIA made its first broadcast on November 14, 1953.
 It was owned and operated by Champaign-based Midwest Television, headed by August C. Meyer Sr., a lawyer and chairman of the board of the Champaign-based Bank of Illinois.
 Meyer founded Midwest Television in 1952, and expanded the company's footprint by buying WMBD-AM–FM–TV in Peoria, Illinois, in 1960 and KFMB-AM–FM–TV in San Diego, California, in 1964.
 Midwest sold off controlling interest in its Illinois television holdings to Nexstar in 1999.
 That company acquired Midwest's remaining interest in the Illinois stations in 2001.

 WCIA was a primary CBS affiliate, carrying secondary affiliations with NBC and DuMont.
 DuMont shut down in 1956 and WCIA dropped NBC in 1959 when WCHU-TV (now WICD) started.
 It also carried a few ABC shows during the 1953–1954 television season.

 As the only commercial VHF station in Central Illinois, WCIA has been one of the country's most dominant television stations for most of its history.
 On two occasions, it fought off attempts by WICS/WICD and WAND to force it onto the UHF band by claiming that moving to UHF would cause it to lose 150,000 viewers.

 Despite its dominance of the market, WCIA provides only a Grade B signal to the Springfield area.
 Meyer realized early on that Champaign–Urbana and Springfield/Decatur were going to be one giant television market.
 He originally wanted to build WCIA's tower in White Heath, roughly halfway between Champaign and Decatur.
 The tower would have been placed on some of the highest ground in Central Illinois.
 However, just after construction began, Prairie Television (owner of WTVP, now WAND) filed an objection.
 Prairie claimed WCIA was encroaching on its territory.
 To avoid delays, WCIA moved its transmitter to the current location in Seymour.
 Despite this, Decatur (the second-largest city in the western half of the market) receives WCIA's signal very well.